 - Be responsible for the security, accountability and control of the dutiable goods

-- Undergo TradeFIRST assessment and attain the minimum band to qualify for the different activities under the scheme (Refer to “Licence Fee” section).
+- Undergo TradeFIRST assessment and meet all the mandatory criteria while attaining the minimum band to qualify for the different activities under the scheme (Refer to “Licence Fee” section).

 The annual licence fee varies with the type of activity, and is payable upon issuance of the licence.